Celia E. Naylor

 “‘Born and Raised among These People, I Don’t Want to Know Any Other’: Slaves’ Acculturation in Nineteenth-Century Indian Territory.”
 In Confounding the Color Line: The Indian-Black Experience in North America.
 Ed.
 James F. Brooks.
 Lincoln: University of Nebraska Press, 2002, 161-191.

-Slave Resistance in the United States: From the Colonial Era to the Civil War (Africana Studies)
+- Slave Resistance in the United States: From the Colonial Ear to the Civil War

-Black Feminism(s)/Womanism(s) and “Black Sexual Politics” in Contemporary U.S. Popular Culture (Africana Studies)
+- Black Feminism(s)/Womanism(s) and "Black Sexual Politics" in Contemporary U.S. Popular Culture

 Dartmouth College, Jack E. Thomas 1974 Family Fellowship, 2008-2009.

 Dartmouth College, John M. Manley Huntington Teaching Award for Newly Tenured Faculty, July 2008.

 Dartmouth College, Professor Arthur M. Wilson and Mary Tolford Wilson Faculty Research Fellowship, 2005-2006.